Back to Resources

 A tourism license covers travel agencies, tour operators, hotels, and hospitality businesses.
 This license is regulated by the Department of Tourism and Commerce Marketing in the relevant emirate.
 If you plan to operate in the travel or hospitality sector, you will need this specific license type.

 An agricultural license applies to farming, livestock, fisheries, and related activities.
-Given the UAE's climate and geography, this is a specialized category.
+Given the UAE's climate and geography, this is a specialized category with limited applicability for most international entrepreneurs.

 How to Choose the Right License